Buy a Life Insurance Plan in a few clicks

-Death is something most people don’t like talking about but it is imminent and has to be discussed to help secure the future of your loved ones.
-This is why choosing a life insurance beneficiary is important and has to be given a serious thought.
-It can be challenging to pin down the one person who should end up as the insurance policy beneficiary but that is exactly why you are reading this.
-Let’s look at how you can designate a beneficiary and if you can choose a minor:
+Death is something most people don’t like talking about, but it is imminent and has to be discussed to help secure the future of your loved ones.
+This is why choosing a life insurance beneficiary is important and has to be given serious thought.
+It can be challenging to pin down the one person who should end up as the insurance policy beneficiary, but that is exactly why you are reading this.
+Let’s look at how you can designate a life insurance beneficiary and if you can choose a minor:

 To claim the death benefit if you are the life insurance policy beneficiary, you will have to send a claim intimation form to the insurance company.
-The form will ask for your personal details and also of the person who has passed away.
-After you submit the form successfully, documents like death certificate, proof of you being the beneficiary, copy of the insurance policy, etc. will be requested.
+The form will ask for your personal details and also the person who has passed away.
+After you submit the form successfully, documents like a death certificate, proof of you being the life insurance beneficiary, a copy of the insurance policy, etc., will be requested.
 The insurance company will then verify the documents and settle the claim.

-Though naming a beneficiary can be challenging, it becomes vital if something were to happen to you in the future.
-But now that you are well aware of choosing a recipient for the death benefit and how a claim is made, you can pick the right person as the beneficiary and educate them.
+Though naming an insurance beneficiary can be challenging, it becomes vital if something were to happen to you in the future.
+But now that you are well aware of choosing a recipient for the death benefit and how a claim is made, you can pick the right person as the life insurance beneficiary and educate them.